BrandonXu6106/obsidianpublish/content/thoughts/DNS.md

 [Documentation](https://dnslink.dev/)

-DNSLink uses DNS TXT records to map a DNS name, like en.wikipedia-on-ipfs.org, to an [[IPFS]] address
+DNSLink uses DNS TXT records to map a DNS name, like en.wikipedia-on-ipfs.org, to an [[IPFS.md]] address

 Because you can edit your DNS records, you can use them to always point to the latest version of an object in IPFS.